Skip to main content

-Several modifications to the reporting requirements are planned for the new standard.
+Several modifications to the reporting requirements are planned.
 Further emphasis is to be placed on the consultant providing rationale for developing its findings and opinions.
 For instance, what is the environmental professional’s justification for determining whether an issue represents a “historical” or a “controlled” recognized environmental condition (HREC or CREC)?
-It is also expected that “significant” data gaps, those impacting the consultant’s ability to evaluate potential concerns, will now be required to be discussed in the Phase I ESA’s Conclusions section which was previously reserved exclusively for a listing of recognized environmental conditions.
-Additionally, it is anticipated that a photographic log and site diagram will now be required elements of the report after the new standard is finalized.
+It is also expected that “significant” data gaps, those which have impacted the consultant’s ability to evaluate potential concerns, will now be required to be discussed in the Phase I ESA’s Conclusions section which was previously reserved exclusively for a listing of recognized environmental conditions.
+Additionally, it is anticipated that a photographic log and some type of site diagram will now be required elements of the report after the new standard is finalized.

 According to Ms. Julie Kilgore, chairperson of ASTM’s environmental subcommittee, consultants that are currently producing “quality deliverables” are expected to experience little to no change in their procedures and methodologies.
 As such, pricing is not anticipated to be significantly impacted by the new guidelines.
 Following approval by the US EPA and consensus voting, ASTM expects to finalize its updated Phase I ESA standard, E1527-21, in the middle to latter part of this year.